Ricci flow and the determinant of the Laplacian on non-compact surfaces: A Polyakov formula for the renormalized determinant

 It can then be explicitly checked that zero is a regular point so that the right hand side of \eqref{FirstDefDet} is well-defined.

 In terms of the renormalized integrals of the previous section, since

 we have

-where $t$ is used to renormalize the integral at $t=0$ and $t^{-1}$ is used to renormalize as $t \to \infty.$ The right hand side serves as a definition of the (logarithm of the) determinant of the Laplacian that does not require that the origin be a regular point for the meromorphically continued zeta function.
+where $t$ is used to renormalize the integral at $t=0$ and $t^{-1}$ is used to renormalize as $t \to \infty.$ This equality holds on closed manifolds, but notice that the right hand side can serve as a definition of the (logarithm of the) determinant of the Laplacian that does not require that the origin be a regular point for the meromorphically continued zeta function.

 On a non-compact surface $(M,g),$ the spectrum of the Laplacian consists of eigenvalues and a continuous spectrum, so one cannot define $\zeta(s)$ by \eqref{NaiveZeta}.
 There is also a problem with extending definition \eqref{FirstDefZeta} because the heat kernel of the Laplacian is not of trace class.
 However this problem can be overcome by means of a {\em renormalized} trace.